Patti Starr: Repercussions

 The "Patti Starr Affair" as it was called in the press was one of the contributing factors that led to the Liberal government's defeat in the 1990 provincial election.
 Polls showed that more than half of respondents felt that Peterson had poorly handled the matter and 61% felt that it revealed widespread corruption in the government.
 Of longer lasting significance was the Supreme Court of Canada's decision regarding the constitutionality of the public inquiry.
 The decision has been cited repeatedly in other similar situations including the Westray Mine disaster of 1992 and the Algo Centre Mall collapse in Elliot Lake in 2012.

 Later life

-In 1996 Starr received a full and unconditional pardon from the government of Canada.
+In 1997, Starr applied for and received a full pardon from the National Parole Board of Canada.
+In 1993, she wrote a book about the scandal entitled, Tempting Fate: A cautionary tale of power and politics.
+After her sentence, she worked as a researcher and fact checker.